This article is focused on providing support for those who use a device that requires the DisplayLink driver.

 Reporting bugs when using the latest DisplayLink driver

-1. After reproducing the issue with the the latest DisplayLink driver, report the issue to DisplayLink first following following their instructions here.
+1. After reproducing the issue with the the latest DisplayLink driver, report the issue to DisplayLink first by making a new post (not attaching logs to an existing post) following following their instructions here.

 2. Next, one may file a report on Launchpad against the relevant package.
 In your Launchpad report, please advise to the following: